-What does the Bible say about Marriage, Divorce and Remarriage?
+What does the Bible say about same-sex marriage (gay marriage)?

 Various ceremonies and feasts accompanied the wedding day at different times in history, but the wedding was not performed, sanctioned or blessed by religious officials.
 As far as is known, there was no exchange of marriage vows, and our commonly used marriage vows do not come from the Bible.
 The marriage was neither a civil nor a religious matter, but numerous religious obligations came as a result.

 The Israelites were prohibited from intermarrying with the pagan peoples who surrounded them (Deuteronomy 7:1-4), and the apostle Paul advised Christians to marry only other believers (1 Corinthians 7:39, 2 Corinthians 6:14).
 However, an already married Christian should not divorce a nonbelieving spouse (1 Corinthians 7:12-16).